DIY Bed Frames: Build Your Dream Bed from Scratch

 Customizing & Finishing

-Sand the entire piece, working from coarse to fine grit.
-Apply non-toxic stain, natural oils, or low‑VOC paint.
+Thoroughly sand the piece, progressing from coarse to fine grit.
+Finish with non-toxic stains, natural oils, or low-VOC paints.
 Add fabric accents or recycled decor.
-For reuse ideas, check out how to upcycle and refresh your existing bed frame.
+For more reuse ideas, explore our guide on upcycling and refreshing your existing bed frame.

 sanding smooth edges of a DIY bed frame before staining